CollegiumAcademicum/collegiumacademicum.de/content/pages/events/westsahara/index.en.md

 <b>14:30 – 15:30 Uhr</b>: Resources and Trade

 - Why is Western Sahara so important to Morocco?
 How do Europe and Germany benefit from the occupation?
-A presentation by Western Sahara Resource Watch will address the illegal exploitation of resources in occupied Western Sahara, international trade relations, and the involvement of German companies in the occupation.
+A presentation by **Western Sahara Resource Watch (WSRW)** will address the illegal exploitation of resources in occupied Western Sahara, international trade relations, and the involvement of German companies in the occupation.

 <b>15:30 – 16:00</b>: Coffee break